Skip to content

 The Truman Show (copyright Paramount/Everett).

-Truman, the main character, is unaware that his entire life is a televised reality show being broadcast to the public.
-His whole life is staged, and he’s the only one who doesn’t know it.
-The audience, on the other hand, is aware of this information, creating a sense of suspense and anticipation as Truman begins to question the reality around him.
+The Truman Show might be one of the greatest movies of all time, and the story depends on the use of dramatic irony.
+Truman’s entire life has been a television broadcast on air for the public to watch.
+The only thing is that he doesn’t know this.
+The audience, on the other hand, is aware of his lack of information, creating a sense of suspense and anticipation as Truman begins to question the reality around him.

-Again, because we know Truman’s reality is manufactured; moreover, because we also know that Truman himself doesn’t know this about his own life, we are all the more invested in learning what happens as the narrative unfolds.
-Our level of interest and engagement in the story is dramatically heightened by this gap in knowledge, because we want to see whether the character’s in the story learn the truth (and what will happen when they do).
+Because we know Truman’s reality is phony, and because we also know that Truman himself doesn’t know this about his own life, we are all the more invested to learn what happens as the plot thickens and unfolds.

 3. Oedipus Rex